carlylminjoy/100-days-of-code/log.md

 **Today's Progress**: Continued working on weather app

 **Thoughts:** Added temperature functionality and toggle button for fahrenheit and celsius.
 Spent a lot of time on these functions and making code as clean as possible.
 Also added functionality to change background image to represent current weather conditions.
 Super happy with the design of my js code; I think it's really clean and easy to follow.
 I'm proud of this project.
+Feeling more confident with jQuery & retrieving data from APIs.

 **Link to work:** [Weather App](https://github.com/carlyminjoy/frontend_projects/tree/master/weather_app)